YuxuanZhang588/Python-HW/README.md

 ## Problem Solving in Python (CSC121, Fall 2019)
 This repository contains the homework assignments and projects from my CSC121 Problem Solving class.
 The course focused on foundational programming concepts in Python, with an emphasis on developing problem-solving skills through writing clean, efficient, and logical code.
-We also explored object-oriented programming (OOP) concepts to structure code in a more modular and reusable way.
+We also explored object-oriented programming concepts to structure code in a more modular and reusable way.
 ### Topics Covered
 - Lists and Arrays: Working with sequences of data, list comprehensions, and array manipulations.
 - Dictionaries: Key-value pair data structures, common dictionary operations, and use cases.